-In the following the possible options are shown for the incompressible Navier-Stokes.
+The Expansions are introduced generally in section 3.2.
 The Expansion section for an incompressible flow simulation can be set as for other solvers regardless of the projection type.
-Here an example for a 3D simulation (for 2D simulations the specified fields would be just (u,v,p)).
+Here an example for a 3D simulation with all variables having a same polynomial order (for 2D simulations the specified fields would be just (u,v,p)).